deadlydog/deadlydog.github.io/_posts/2024-05-24-A-simple-PowerShell-script-template-I-use-when-creating-new-scripts.md

 ---

 I spin up new PowerShell scripts all the time, whether just for quickly experimenting and testing things out, or for projects that I know will be around for a while.
-There's a few basic things that I like all my scripts to have, so I've created a simple template that I use when creating new scripts.
+There's a few basic things that I like all my scripts to have, so I've created a simple template that I use when creating new standalone scripts.

 The script template provides: